AMD Best Practices Series. A Contributed Series by AMD.

 Tim Mueting is a Product Marketing Manager at AMD.
 His postings are his own opinions and may not represent AMD's positions, strategies or opinions.
-Links to third party sites, and references to third party trademarks, are provided for convenience and illustrative purposes only.
-Unless explicitly stated, AMD is not responsible for the contents of such links, and no third party endorsement of AMD or any of its products is implied.
+Links to third party sites are provided for convenience and unless explicitly stated, AMD is not responsible for the contents of such linked sites and no endorsement is implied.

 The AMD Cloud Computing Blog can be found here.